mr-bt/manager.README/README.md

 - **Excellence and Accountability:** We first expect excellence from ourselves and only then from others, but we always hold each other's backs.
 We're committed to taking accountability and learning from our mistakes.

 - **Coaching and Growth:** We coach individuals and teams relentlessly.
-We believe a culture founded on learning and growth yields better long-term outcomes.

 - **Feedback:** Feedback is our most valuable and effective tool to keep raising the bar on everything we do.
 We deliver and receive feedback kindly, promptly, with empathy and candour.